noriolg/hipodromo-prediccion-carreras/README.md

 * Find more information about the trainer/owner of the horse and substitute that info for their name in the tables.
 * Map weather to each of the races

+**Update!**
+I found an example that gives some hints on how to solve the problems stated earlier.
+It seems that by treating all horses from the same race as one observation and running a neural network you are accounting for the fact that only other horses from the same race influence your current performance.
+See [here](https://towardsdatascience.com/use-machine-learning-to-predict-horse-racing-4f1111fb6ced) for more explanation.

+I will be trying this out after I add some new features and trying to look for more information about the trainers and jockeys.
+Also, I am thinking that I need to figure out a way to prevent overfitting...